monk-io/docs/docs/develop/entities.md

 ### Module Secret

-The module implements methods to work with Monk Secrets.
+The module implements methods to work with MonkOS Secrets.

 It has the following methods: